xychcz/S3Fit/README.md

 (please read the
 [fitting strategy](https://github.com/xychcz/S3Fit/blob/main/manuals/fitting_strategy.md) for details).
 A strong dependency of S<sup>3</sup>Fit on these repositories is not expected.
+`joblib` is required to run fitting in multithreading.
 It is optional to run S<sup>3</sup>Fit with [PyNeb](http://research.iac.es/proyecto/PyNeb/), which is used to calculate intrinsic flux ratios of emission lines:
 ```